Table of Contents

 - T-bone car accidents commonly occur at intersections when any of the drivers fail to yield the right of way to the rightful driver.
 Misinterpretation of the green signal is also a contributing factor.
 One of the drivers had the right of way, and the other would have violated traffic laws.
 In such cases, those who failed to follow the rules will be held accountable.

 - Other people who had run red lights could sometimes be the cause of a crash.
 The driver who attempted to avoid a potential collision may end up colliding with another vehicle.
 Here, the person who ran the red light is the root cause of the multiple crashes.
 In such cases, he can be held liable.

-- If T-bone accidents and injuries occur as a result of faulty vehicle parts such as brake failure, faulty seat belt, stuck accelerator, faulty airbags, and so on, depending on the type of cause, either the manufacturer or the vehicle maintenance shop would be held liable.
+- If T-bone accidents and injuries occur as a result of faulty vehicle parts such as brake failure, faulty seat belts, stuck accelerators, faulty airbags, and so on, depending on the type of cause, either the manufacturer or the vehicle maintenance shop would be held liable.
 They may be partially or entirely responsible for the plaintiffs’ losses.